Risk reversal increases buyer confidence and encourages completed transactions.

 When I suggest implementing a risk reversal strategy to my clients, most of them are a little concerned.
 Most of them say something like, "Sure, I'll increase sales with a strong guarantee, but won't the increase in returns and service claims put me out of business?"

 This is a valid concern.
-Of course, there are going to be customers who come back to you unhappy, or who want to take you up on your promise or guarantee.
-When you offer your customers a strong guarantee, you need to make sure that you stand behind what you are selling and believe in the benefits or results you're promising.
+Of course, there are going to be customers who come back to you unhappy or who want to take you up on your promise.
+When you offer your customers a strong guarantee, you need to make sure that you stand behind what you are selling and believe in the results you're promising.